 Mazel Tov is for people who like the ruin bar concept in theory, but prefer things more upscale.
 This Middle Eastern restaurant in Budapest's old Jewish Quarter does have a disintegrating facade like other ruin bars, but the inside is a different story.
 Cheap drinks have been upgraded to fancy cocktails, ham & cheese sandwiches to a range of trendy Middle Eastern dishes, self-service to hostesses, and cheap furniture to a thoughtfully designed industrial chic interior with sleek wood paneling.

-The Israeli and other Mediterranean plates are reliable, and prepared quickly to ensure that tables are turned over in this wildly popular restaurant.
-Favorites are the shawarma plate, the beef kebab, and the spicy merguez (North African sausage), which is made from beef at Mazel Tov.
-An extensive Hungarian wine selection is also available, and live music is playing in the background most nights.
+The Israeli and other Mediterranean plates served at Mazel Tov are reliable, and prepared quickly to ensure that tables are turned over in this wildly popular restaurant.
+Favorites are the shawarma plate, the beef kebab, and the spicy merguez, which is a North African sausage, made from beef at Mazel Tov, and paired with beets, parsley-infused tahini, and matbucha, adding a welcome acidity.
+An extensive cocktail and Hungarian wine selection is also available.
 Reservations are a must.
 Fogasház, a more traditional ruin pub, is next door in case you want to compare and contrast.